jbante/FM-VirtualValueList/README.md

 6. Add the "Enforce Virtual Value List Record Requirement" script as a sub-script of your file's startup (OnFirstWindowOpen) script.
 7. For each value list you anticipate using simultaneously in your solution, mimick one of the value lists from this file.
 Choose which value list to mimick based on whether you need that value list to set a hidden ID value or not.

+You will need to create new fields in the VirtualValueList table for each virtual value list you create.

 For each value list you create, FileMaker will warn you that value lists on unindexed fields don't work.
 Don't worry; these value lists work if they are set-up correctly.

 ## Usage